kerol2r20/Windows-terminal-context-menu/README.md

 # Config
 This script will parse the `settings.json` file to generate menu items.
 However you can customize it.
+You can also specify a custom path for the JSON via a `customJsonPath` entry.
 Put any icon file into `icon` folder and modify the `config.json` like the following.

 ```json